-Combined EOP Series: COMB2001
+Combined EOP Series: COMB2002

-A Kalman filter was used to combine the BIH series with the adjusted space-geodetic series that comprise SPACE2001 after first applying to the BIH series the corrections for bias, rate, annual term, and measurement uncertainty given in Tables 3 and 4.
-The resulting combined Earth orientation series, COMB2001, consists of values (Figure 4) and 1 $\sigma$ standard errors (Figure 5) for polar motion, Universal Time, and their rates that span from January 20.0, 1962 to January 15.0, 2002 at 5-day intervals.
+A Kalman filter was used to combine the BIH series with the adjusted space-geodetic series that comprise SPACE2002 after first applying to the BIH series the corrections for bias, rate, annual term, and measurement uncertainty given in Tables 3 and 4.
+The resulting combined Earth orientation series, COMB2002, consists of values (Figure 4) and 1 σ standard errors (Figure 5) for polar motion, Universal Time, and their rates that span from January 20.0, 1962 to January 11.0, 2003 at daily intervals and which is available in versions whose epochs are given at either midnight or noon.
 Leap seconds have been restored to UT1 and the effects of the solid Earth and ocean tides have been added back to the UT1 values using the same models for these effects that were originally used to remove them: namely, the Yoder et al. (1981) model for the solid Earth tides and the Kantha et al. (1998) model for the ocean tides.
 The full amplitude (i.e., no tidal terms attenuated) of the effects of the solid Earth and ocean tides at the epoch of the time tag were added back to the UT1 values.
-Semidiurnal and diurnal ocean tidal terms have not been added to and are, therefore, not included in the COMB2001 UT1 values.
+Semidiurnal and diurnal ocean tidal terms have not been added to and are, therefore, not included in the COMB2002 UT1 values.